glouppe/talk-kva-2025/talk.md

 While this posterior plot can look intimidating, it is actually telling us a lot about the physics and chemistry of this world.
 - The atmosphere contains water vapor, methane, ammonia, carbon monoxide, and carbon dioxide
 - The detection of carbon monoxide and carbon dioxide is a surprise, as these molecules were not expected to be present in such a cold atmosphere: this suggests that non-equilibrium chemistry is at play.
-Stuff from deeper, hotter layers is being pumped up.
+- In turn, this disequilibrium chemistry tells us about atmospheric mixing and transport processes that shape planetary evolution.

+There is much more to say, but I will stop here.
+If you are interested, please check out the papers!
+The point is: all these scientific insights were made possible by our ability to perform Bayesian inference in a complex, high-dimensional, and non-linear model of exoplanet atmospheres.

 ---